unit-io/unitdb/README.md

 ```

 ### Batch operation
 Use batch operation to bulk insert records into tracedb or bulk delete records from tracedb.
 Batch operation also speeds up reading data if batch operation is used then reading records within short span of time while db is still open.
-See benchmark examples and run it locally to see performance of runnig batches concurrently.
+See benchmark examples and run it locally to see performance of running batches concurrently.

 #### Writing to a batch
 Use Batch.Put() to write to a single topic in a batch.
 To write to single topic in a batch specify topic in batch options.